Subspace Methods for 3-Parameter Eigenvalue Problems: Numerical results

-Algorithms \ref{alg:jd} and \ref{alg3} return the same 10 eigenfrequencies closest to 10.
-In particular, the results by both algorithms agree on the first three eigenfrequencies larger than 10; these eigenfrequencies are listed in Table \ref{tab:paraboloid} along with the lowest six eigenfrequencies from case a).
-For each eigenfrequency, we provide an integer triple $(j_1,j_2,j_3)$ with $j_i$ denoting the index of $X_i$ as in (\ref{eq:baer}), that is the number of the roots of the corresponding solution $X_i$.
-It follows from Theorem~\ref{thm:baer} that there exists exactly one eigenvalue corresponding to each nonnegative triple $(j_1,j_2,j_3)$.
-The results in the table confirm that the lowest eigenfrequencies have the smallest indices, as expected in theory \cite[Section 8]{Atkinson2}.
+In Table \ref{tab:paraboloid}, we provide an integer triple $(j_1,j_2,j_3)$ for each eigenfrequency $\omega$ with $j_i$ denoting the index of $X_i(\xi_i)$ as in (\ref{eq:baer}), that is the number of the zeros of the corresponding solution $X_i(\xi_i)$ on the interval $(\ell_i, \ell_{i+1})$ with $\ell_1 = \gamma = 0$, $\ell_2 = c = 1$, $\ell_3 = b = 3$, $\ell_4 = \beta = 5$.
+The reported results in the table are in harmony with Theorem~\ref{thm:baer}, that is there exists exactly one eigenvalue corresponding to each nonnegative triple $(j_1,j_2,j_3)$.
+Furthermore, the results confirm that the lowest eigenfrequencies have the smallest indices, as expected in theory \cite[Section 8]{Atkinson2}.

 Note that we can approximate the solutions $X_1(\xi_1)$, $X_2(\xi_2)$, $X_3(\xi_3)$ of the Baer wave equation by employing \eqref{eq:baerF} subject to the boundary conditions \eqref{baer:bc}, as well as eigenvectors of the discretized algebraic 3-parameter eigenvalue problem.
 We can combine them in a smooth eigenfunction $X(\xi)$ bounded at the points $\xi=1$, $\xi=3$ and satisfying